 Many other vitamins and minerals have shown positive outcomes when it comes to depression.
 Some of the most important ones are inositol, chromium, and vitamin B12.
 Because the body is not able to take all the vitamins and minerals from food, taking supplements might prove useful in boosting the number of vitamins and minerals that might be efficient in treating depression.

 Natural antidepressant supplements have their benefits when it comes to depression, contributing in one way or another to diminish the effects of this medical illness.
 But what many people do not know is that sometimes supplements can cause more harm than good.

-First of all, herbal antidepressants are not monitored by the FDA, so the patients can’t be sure what they buy and whether it is safe.
+- First of all, herbal antidepressants are not monitored by the FDA, so the patients can’t be sure what they buy and whether it is safe.
 Research is needed and doctor’s advice before starting any dietary supplement.
 Check what they contain and buy them from reputable companies only.